-USCIS Temporary Office Closure Extended to April 7
+USCIS Temporary Office Closure Extended through June 3

-On March 18, U.S. Citizenship and Immigration Services temporarily suspended routine in-person services to help slow the spread of Coronavirus 2019 (COVID-19).
-USCIS plans to re-open our offices on April 7, unless the public closures are extended further.
+On March 18, U.S. Citizenship and Immigration Services temporarily suspended routine in-person services to help slow the spread of coronavirus (COVID-19).
+USCIS plans to begin reopening our offices on June 4, unless the public closures are extended further.
 USCIS staff are continuing to perform duties that do not involve contact with the public.
 However, USCIS will provide emergency services for limited situations.
 To schedule an emergency appointment, contact the USCIS Contact Center.

 Education and precautions are the strongest tools against infection.
 Get the latest facts by visiting the Centers for Disease Control and Prevention’s COVID-19 website.
 Continue to practice good health habits, refrain from handshakes or hugs as greetings, and wash hands and clean surfaces appropriately.